bipark/mac_ollama_client/README.md

 ## License

-MyOllama is licensed under the GNU license.
+LLM Hippo is licensed under the GNU license.
 For more information, please refer to the [LICENSE](LICENSE) file.

 ## Contact

-For questions or bug reports about MyOllama, please send an email to rtlink.park@gmail.com.
+For questions or bug reports about LLM Hippo, please send an email to rtlink.park@gmail.com.